pallavJha/chaakoo/README.md

 6. [License](#license)

 ## Introduction
 Chaakoo is a wrapper over TMUX that can create sessions, windows and panes from a grid based layout.
+The idea here is inspired by the [CSS grid template areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas).

 For example, this grid: